Moondevbeam/moonweather/README.md

-# Weather App
+# moonWeather

-The "Weather App" project is a React web application that allows users to view current weather conditions for a specific city.
+The "moonWeather" project is a React web application that allows users to view current weather conditions for a specific city.
 It utilizes the OpenWeatherMap API to fetch weather data and displays the weather condition, temperature, and wind speed.

 ## Features